authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 header.selector: Selector of the BIMI Assertion Record which was evaluated (plain-text; REQUIRED if bimi=pass).
 For example, if a BIMI-Selector Header was present and used to discover a BIMI Assertion Record then this will be the Selector used, otherwise this will be 'default'.

-policy.authority: Authority verification status of the Brand Identifier (plain-text; REQUIRED if the authority evidence was checked).
+policy.authority: Authority verification status of the Brand Identifier (plain-text; REQUIRED if the BIMI Evidence Document was checked).
 If the Authority Evidence presented in the BIMI Assertion Record was checked and found to be valid then this MUST be set to pass.
 If the validation failed then this MUST be set to fail.
 If no Authority Evidence was presented, or the MTA did not check the Authority Evidence then this SHOULD be set to none.

-policy.authority-uri: The URI of the Authority Evidence document checked, as found in the a= tag of the BIMI Assertion Record (plain-text; OPTIONAL).
+policy.authority-uri: The URI of the BIMI Evidence Document checked, as found in the a= tag of the BIMI Assertion Record (plain-text; OPTIONAL).

 Handle Existing BIMI-Location and BIMI-Indicator Headers
 ---------------